 Just like lifting into a hover, the helicopter will continue to move until the pilot stops it.
 To stop the horizontal motion the pilot needs to move the Cyclic in the opposite direction to slow and stop and movement, then the pilot needs to center the Cyclic to equalize the Thrust/Drag and maintain the helicopter’s position over the new desired spot.

-How Does A Helicopter Stay Pointed In The Right Direction?
+How Does A Helicopter Stay Pointing In The Right Direction?

 The pedals control the Tail Rotor at the rear of most conventional helicopters.
 The pedals control how much Thrust the Tail Rotor System produces.
 By producing more thrust the helicopter rotates (Yaws) in one direction.
 Producing less thrust allows the torque to pull the nose in the opposite direction.